apache/skywalking/docs/en/setup/service-agent/java-agent/agent-optional-plugins/Kotlin-Coroutine-plugin.md

 # Skywalking with Kotlin coroutine
-This PR provided an auto instrument support plugin for Kotlin coroutine based on context snapshot.
+This Plugin provides an auto instrument support plugin for Kotlin coroutine based on context snapshot.

 ## Description
-We have known there are some limits with skywalking and coroutine, because of the trace context based on `ThreadLocal`.

-But skywalking provided context snapshot for cross-thread tracing, I create this plugin for resolving context losing in Kotlin coroutine.
+SkyWalking provide tracing context propagation inside thread.
+In order to support Kotlin Coroutine, we provide this additional plugin.

 ## Implementation principle
 As we know, Kotlin coroutine switches the execution thread by `CoroutineDispatcher`.